-The University of Southampton and Queen Mary University of London (QMUL) are proud to announce a new Doctoral Training Partnership in Translational Immunology with projects offered in areas in which we are international leaders including: Cancer Inflammation; Cancer Immunology; Infection and Immunity.
+The University of Southampton and Queen Mary University of London (QMUL) are proud to offer their Doctoral Training Partnership in Translational Immunology with projects in research topics where we are international leaders including: Cancer Inflammation; Cancer Immunology; Immunity and Infection.

 You will receive an intermediate award of MRes after successful completion of the first year.
 Please note the MRes is not offered for application separately.